-To be considered for funding for the Nevada Promise Scholarship, New Applicants must have earned one of the following during the 2019-20 academic year, before the fall 2020 semester starts:
+To be considered for funding for the Nevada Promise Scholarship, New Applicants must meet the following during the 2019-20 academic year, before the start of the fall 2020 semester:

-- High school diploma from a public or private high school located in Nevada
+- From a public or private high school located in Nevada, or

-- High school diploma from a public or private high school in a county of another state that borders Nevada and accepts Nevada residents, or
+- From a public or private high school in a county of another state that borders Nevada and accepts Nevada residents, or

 - General Equivalency Diploma (GED) or High School Equivalency Test (HiSET)

 - Have obtained a high school diploma before the age of 20 by July 1, 2020